 Motoko swore she was tired of sighing.

-"Last question," Tsuruko yelled, causing the hands to quiver more, "How much taller…"
+"Last question," Tsuruko yelled, causing the men's hands to quiver more, "How much taller…"

-"FOUR CM TALLER THAN ME!"
-Keitaro answered, earning him a thrown shinai on the head in addition to a place on the second round of the contest.
+"Four cm taller than me!"
+Keitaro shouted, earning him a thrown shinai on the head in addition to a place on the second round of the contest.

 Consequently, Shirai, Haitani, Kentaro and Keitaro stood there dumbly for the second round to start.

-"This round, you have to get something edible for Motoko-han!
-You have half an hour!
-Begin, my dear Iron Chefs!"
-Tsuruko announced.
+"This round, you have to get something edible for Motoko-han.
+You have half an hour.
+Get ready, my Iron Chefs...Begin!"

 "How can we cook without anything?" they all asked bewilderedly.
-Tsuruko didn't care, for she had all the money to pay that stupid library that Motoko vaporized.
+Not that Tsuruko cared, seeing as she was already counting the money from their entrance fees.